lit/lit.dev/packages/lit-dev-content/site/docs/components/events.md

 ### Adding event listeners in the element template

-You can use `@` expressions in your template to add event listeners to element's in your component template.
+You can use `@` expressions in your template to add event listeners to elements in your component's template.
 Declarative event listeners are added when the template is rendered.

 {% playground-example "docs/components/events/child/" "my-element.ts" %}